 Buying rental property in the same place where you live isn’t always the most profitable option for real estate investing.

 Many markets today have housing prices that are astronomically high, making it almost impossible to get started in real estate.
-That’s why owing out of state rental property is becoming an increasingly popular choice for savvy investors.
+That’s why owning out of state rental property is becoming an increasingly popular choice for savvy investors.

 In this article we’ll discuss the pros and cons of investing out of state, and where to find the best rental property to match your investment goals.

 Why invest in rental property out of state?